Gibbs Museum of Pioneer and Dakotah Life: History

 She moved with the Stevens, who considered her their adopted daughter, to Southern Minnesota and eventually to Illinois where Jane parted company with them after Mrs. Stevens death.
-She eventually met and married Heman Gibbs in Galena in 1848.
-They returned to Minnesota in 1849 and bought the land that would become the Gibbs Museum of Pioneer and Dakotah Life in 1849.
+She eventually met and married Heman Gibbs in Galena, Illinois in 1848.
+They returned to what was now known as the Minnesota Territory in 1849, and bought the land that would become the future museum, the same year.

 Shortly after buying the land, Jane and Heman discovered an Indian trail running through it.
-Soon they found some of the same Dakotah who Jane had grown up with used the trail on their annual migration North to their wild ricing, hunting and fishing grounds in present-day Forest Lake, Minnesota.
+One day in the fall, they found some of the same Dakotah who Jane had grown up with used the trail on their annual migration north to their wild ricing, hunting and fishing grounds in present-day Forest Lake, Minnesota.
+The Gibbs property laid at the intersection of two of these ricing trails.

-Each year the Dakotah band would stop at the Gibbs farm for up to three weeks to visit with Jane and her family before continuing their journey.
+Each year during the fall, the Dakotah band would set up camp at the Gibbs farm for up to three weeks to visit with Jane and her family before continuing their journey.

 Sod house

-After buying the land in 1849, Jane and Heman Gibbs built a small, one-room, dug-out sod house where they lived for 5 years while farming the land.
+After buying the land in 1849, Jane and Heman Gibbs built a small, one-room, dugout sod house (colloquially known as the "Soddy" where they lived for 5 years while farming the land.
 The house was 10'x12' and built with logs and featured a sod roof.
 This design kept the house well insulated in the winter and cool in the summer.

-The original location was next to the farm house and was excavated in 1995.
-Now a replica built from the architectural investigation stands in the prairie.
+The original location of the soddy was to the right of the front porch of the farm house and was excavated in 1995.
+A replica built from the architectural investigation now stands in the prairie, and the site of the original soddy is preserved in an enclosed space.

 Farmhouse

 In 1854 Jane and Heman built a one-room farmhouse just a few yards away from their sod house.
-It stayed a one-room house for 13 years, providing shelter for the five Gibbs children: Ida (adopted), Abbie, William, Frank and Lillie.
+It stayed a one-room house for 13 years, providing shelter for the five Gibbs children: Ida (adopted), Abbie, William, Frank, and Lillie.

 In 1867 the house was enlarged to meet the space needs of the family.
-The one-room house became an eight-room farm house as big and modern as any in the area.
-The enlarged house featured a parlor, six bedrooms, the hired men's room (called the "Pen"), and a summer kitchen.
+The one-room house became an eight-room farmhouse as big and modern as any in the area.
+The enlarged house featured a parlor, six bedrooms (four upstairs, one downstairs, and the original room), the hired men's room (called the "Pen" and now used as a "farm lab" with farm tools for visitors to enjoy), and a summer kitchen.